 Optimizing eCommerce website conversions is a never-ending cycle.
 You must constantly analyze and identify what needs tweaking to improve your eCommerce website’s CR.

 What’s even more difficult is that there are countless methods and tactics you can use to increase conversions on your eCommerce website.

 But the following are five tried-and-true tactics, all of which are easy to implement even for every eCommerce business owner.

-Using website heatmaps, you’ll be able to see what users click on, scroll through, or ignore on your website.
-All of which will help you form a better idea of what elements to add/remove, how and what to use A/B testing on, and in general what to do to improve the overall user experience on your website.
+Using website heatmaps, you’ll see what users click on, scroll through, or ignore on your website.
+All of these will help you form a better idea of what elements to add/remove, how and what to use A/B testing on, and in general what to do to improve the overall user experience on your website.

-Among all of the top website heatmap tools like Hotjar and Smartlook, WatchThemLive is my top pick.
+Among all of the top website heatmap tools like Hotjar and Smartlook, WatchThemLive is our top pick.
+It is also one of the best eCommerce marketing tools on the market.
 Watch this video to find out why: